CraneSoftwrights/revenge/en/README.md

 The burn/cut images are at 248mm x 248mm dimension, centred in a 10"x10" box.

+The peg holes are approximately 1/8" or 3mm wide, suitable for typical cribbage board pegs.

 ### 9.3 Creating all the representations

 To build new versions of the board and box representations, see the [building instructions](build.md) for how the laser burn image files in the releases ZIP collections are created from the design files.